bodenmoraski/MultiFinal-Michels-Moraski/README.md

 ## Contributing

 Feel free to submit issues or pull requests to improve the model or add new features.
+Product originally developed circa 2025 by Ben Michels & Boden Moraski @ Shady Side Academy

 ## License